 - Commodity Futures Trading Commission (CFTC) — oversees trade of gold futures in New York.

-- Securities and Exchange Commission (SEC) — oversees equities and bonds of mining and gold related companies in the U.S.
+- Securities and Exchange Commission (SEC) — oversees publicly traded mining and gold related companies in the U.S.

 - Federal Trade Commission (FTC) — oversees the marketing of gold products to U.S. consumers.